 - During renovation the economic impact is calculated to be over $15 million, supporting 181 jobs in Newport County.

-- Once the theater is open and presenting, estimates are that the Opera House Theater and its audiences will generate $1.6 million per year in new direct and indirect economic activity, including supporting 54 jobs in Newport County with an annual payroll of approximately $367,359.
+- The Newport Opera House Theater and its audiences will generate $1.6 million per year in new direct and indirect economic activity, once the theater is open and presenting, including supporting 54 jobs in Newport County with an annual payroll of approximately $367,359.

 In addition to the initial building and construction during the restoration, the long-term economic impacts are widely distributed among numerous sectors of the Newport County economy, although the most significant impacts are wholesale trade, eating and drinking establishments, general retail stores, and other consumer sectors such as health and education services